aws-deadline/deadline-cloud-for-after-effects/README.md

    - Windows: `Select Edit > Preferences > Scripting & Expressions > select Allow Scripts To Write Files And Access Network`
    - macOS: `Select After Effects > Settings > Scripting & Expressions > select Allow Scripts To Write Files And Access Network`

+   Additionally on Windows, to disable warnings every time you submit a job with the submitter, deselect the following: `Select Edit > Preferences > Scripting & Expressions > deselect Warn User When Executing Files`

 1. Copy `DeadlineCloudSubmitter.jsx` and the `DeadlineCloudSubmitter_Assets` folder in the `dist` folder to the **ScriptUI Panels** folder within your After Effects installation.
 This folder is typically located at the following path: